nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 *  `edit 1 set/13/05/2021` Adds a date to the 1st task on the list which is to be `13 May 2021`.
 *  `edit 2 set/` Clears the existing date of 2nd task on the list.

+### Postpone a task's date : `snooze`

+Postpones your task's date by a specified number of days.

+Format: `snooze INDEX [DAYS]`
+* Edits the task at the specified `INDEX`.
+The index refers to the index number shown in the displayed list.
+ The index **must be a positive integer** e.g 1, 2, 3, …​
+* The DAYS is optional and it's default value will be 1 if no number is specified in your command.
+* The snooze command will only successfully update the date of the task if the task contains a date.

+Examples:
+* `snooze 2` Postpones the date of the task at index 2 in the list by 1 day.
+* `snooze 3 4 ` Postpones the date of the task at index 3 in the list by 4 days.

 ### Listing all tasks : `ls`

 Shows a list of all tasks in the planner